 Preparing Your Grab & Go Family Kits

 Family kits serve the entire family and provide an extra layer of items that can make having to leave home a bit easier to manage.
 These kits are unique in that they provide your family with an opportunity to plan for a more extended emergency when you don’t know when you'll be returning home or perhaps where you'll even go.
+Think of these kits as additional items to supplement (not replace) your grab & go bags.

 Envision a scenario when you are asked to leave your home but staying at a motel or with family, for whatever reason, is not an option.
 Creating a shelter and warmth kit, a space for your family to sleep and stay warm, adds a layer of security and comfort.
 You may not end up needing this kit but having it with you on the road, just in case, gives you that option.
 Who wants to sleep in a car?